ResursBank/ResursBank.github.io/_exclude/callbacks/test.md

 # TEST
-Created by Tobias, last modified by Thomas Tornevall on 2023-12-21 Test the callback mechanism.
+Test the callback mechanism.
 Can be used in integration testing to assure that communication works.
 A call is made to [DeveloperService](https://test.resurs.com/docs/x/XIUW) (`triggerTestEvent`)